paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-001-commodity-exchanges.md

 ### Statutory Notes

 #### References in Text
 The Commodity Exchange Act, referred to in subsecs. (a), (b)(2), and (c)(4)(B), is act Sept.
 21, 1922, ch.
 369, 42 Stat.
-998, as amended, which is classified generally to this chapter.
+998, which is classified generally to this chapter.
 For complete classification of this Act to the Code, see [section 1 of this title](./chapter-001-commodity-exchanges.md#section-1) and Tables.

 #### Codification
 Section was enacted as part of the Legal Certainty for Bank Products Act of 2000, and also as part of the Commodity Futures Modernization Act of 2000, and not as part of the Commodity Exchange Act which comprises this chapter.